20ns/movierec/public/blog/scene-stealing-character-actors.md

 ![CCH Pounder in The Shield](tmdbtvid:2672)

 With her authoritative voice and commanding presence, CCH Pounder has made a career of playing strong, intelligent women, often in positions of power.
-She's known for her roles as Captain Claudette Wyms in *The Shield*, Dr. Loretta Wade in *NCIS: New Orleans*, and Mo'at in the *Avatar* films.
+She's known for her roles as Captain Claudette Wyms in *The Shield*, Dr. Loretta Wade in *NCIS: New Orleans*, and Mo'at in the *Avatar* films, which are also notable for their stunning visuals, a topic we touch on when discussing how [practical effects are making a comeback](/blog/practical-effects-comeback) in modern cinema.
 She brings gravitas and integrity to every role.

 ---